wurstscript/WurstScript/manual.md

 		int i // local variable
 		i = i + 1 // variable assignment
 		int i2 = i // support for locals anywhere inside a function

 ## Variables

 Global (local) variables can be declared anywhere in a package (function).
-A constant value may be declared using the _constant_ or _let_ keyword. _let_ is for local variables and _constant_ is for global variables.
+A constant value may be declared using the _constant_ or _let_ keyword.
 Mutable variables are declared by using the _var_ keyword or by writing the type of the variable before its name.

 	// declaring a constant - the type is inferred from the initial expression